- What other names is Dhea known by?

 - Improving symptoms of lupus (SLE).
 Evidence on the effectiveness of DHEA for SLE is inconsistent.
 Some research suggests it provides no benefits.
 Other research suggests that taking DHEA by mouth along with conventional treatment might help reduce the number of times symptoms flare up and may allow a reduction in the dose of prescription drugs needed.
 DHEA might also help SLE symptoms such as muscle ache and mouth ulcers.

 - Weight loss.
-Early evidence suggests that DHEA seems to help overweight older people who are likely to get metabolic syndrome to lose weight.
+Research about the effects of DHEA on weight loss is conflicting.
+Early research suggests that DHEA helps overweight older people who are likely to get metabolic syndrome to lose weight.
 It is not known if DHEA helps younger people to lose weight.
+Other early research suggests that taking DHEA by mouth or under the tongue does not affect body weight or shape in obese adults.

 - Heart disease.